vijay03/cs360v-f20/project-1.md

 Implement `copy_guest_kern_gpa()` and `map_in_guest()` in user/vmm.c.
 For the bootloader, we use map_in_guest directly, since the bootloader is only 512 bytes, whereas the kernel's ELF header must be read by copy_guest_kern_gpa, which should then call map_in_guest for each segment.

 Once this is complete, the kernel will attempt to run the guest, and will panic because asm_vmrun is incomplete.
+The error should look like: `kernel panic on CPU 0 at ../vmm/vmx.c:637: asm_vmrun is incomplete`

 #### Implementing vmlaunch and vmresume
 In this exercise, you will need to write some assembly to launch the VM.
 Although much of the VMCS setup is completed for you, this exercise will require you to use the vmwrite instruction to set the host stack pointer, as well as the vmlaunch and vmresume instructions to start the VM.